gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 ```

 ## Data cascade
 You can combine as much includes as you like and define variables in every include.
 All frontmatter data is merged.
-If a key appears twice, the first appeareance wins.
+If a key appears twice, the first appearance wins.

 **Example:**
 Create a new file `cascade.njk` with following content: